sulu/sulu-docs/book/getting-started/setup.rst

     all available build targets.

 .. warning::
-    The name of the build targets should not be confused with the symfony environments, although they are most likely to be executed in the ones named after them.
+    The name of the build targets should not be confused with the Symfony environments, although they are most likely to be executed in the ones named after them.